AnAngryPlatapus/crypto-data-store/README.md

 You usually only have to specify types for method parameters.
 Sometimes I specify types anyway to help write something complicated like a wierd object transformation.

-Webflux reactive stream help simply realtime processessing pipelines.
-Ultimately I want to swap quartz with kafka and try to understand the best way to scale compute instances.

 ### Compiles and hot-reloads for development